LOADING

 Examples of Pragmatic Teaching Methods

-Pragmatism is the philosophy that says, “the truth is out there; it’s up to us to discover it.”
+Pragmatism is the philosophy that says, “The truth is out there; it’s up to us to discover it.”
 This means that education is a practical endeavor, not an abstract one.
 It’s a way of thinking that values practical application, experimentation, and evidence-based decisions.

 Frequently Asked Questions Pragmatism